Cognitive cascades: How to model (and potentially counter) the spread of fake news: In-Silico Contagion Experiments

 \subsection{Motivating Choice of $\beta$ Functions}

 Unsurprisingly, depending on the choice of $\beta$, the network should display significantly different dynamics.
 That choice should depend on what type of phenomena is being modeled.
 We will explore a variety of choices for this function and compare the outcome of their respective cognitive contagion against the qualitative target phenomena.
+Other works studying cognitive contagion have motivated similar dissonance-related contagion functions \cite{li2020opinion,dellaposta2015liberals}, treating dissonance as a weighted update based on belief distance.

-For our specific purposes, we want to tune the choice of function to capture the effect of updating beliefs core to an individual's identity: in a manner where incoming belief strengths must be close to existing belief strengths to yield an update.
+We want to follow suit, and tune the choice of function to capture the effect of updating beliefs core to an individual's identity: in a manner where incoming belief strengths must be close to existing belief strengths to yield an update.
 If possible, it would also be useful to be able to choose a function which also captures aspects of exposure effects: that beliefs do have a small chance to update that grows as the agent is exposed to a belief over time.
 However, agents should prioritize the dissonance effect.
 That is, they should only experience an exposure effect if incoming messages are already somewhat close to existing beliefs.
 The dissonance effect should take precedence.
+Our function will differ, however, in our discrete belief updating -- moving from one discrete value to another rather than meeting in between as in prior work.

 Keeping these two target phenomena in mind, we explore three classes of functions: linear, threshold, and logistic.